 The Necromanteion of Ephyra

 Near the village of Mesopotamos is one of the most exceptional surviving oracles of the ancient world.
-A must see attraction in the area.
+It’s a must-see attraction in the area.

 The abandoned village of Vrahonas

 On the mountain east of Sivota is a hidden plateau holding the remains of the abandoned but picturesque village of Vrahona, consisting of some 50 ruined stone houses.
-The remains of a prehistoric acropolis add to the weight of history you’ll feel.
+The remains of a prehistoric acropolis add to the weight of history.

 Trekking the Acheron valley